 3.Ginger/Ginger: Due to a bioactive compound called Gingerol, ginger is a natural oral hygiene expert which will ensure good breath, fresh mouth and well-moisturized mouth for a longer time.
 If you can deal with the raw taste of it, chew on freshly chopped ginger pieces whenever possible.
 If not, drink ginger tea 2 times a day ideally.
 Ginger is a heat producing food, so excess may cause heat in the body.
 So adjust the doses according to your body.
 If ginger tea is also too strong for you, add honey for sweetness.

 4.Aloe Vera: Rich in anti-oxidants, nutrients and a naturally hydrating substance, aloe vera is also a saliva stimulant.
 While it works on dry mouth, it also ensures to protect the sensitive tissue of the mouth.
 If possible, drink a quarter cup of raw aloe vera juice once every day.
 If not, rinse your mouth with it and spit out.
-As an other alternative, use a cotton pad to apply aloe vera gel inside your mouth; keep it for few minutes and rinse it off well.
+Like the other alternative, use a cotton pad to apply aloe vera gel inside your mouth; keep it for few minutes and rinse it off well.
 Do NOT swallow the gel.
 Gel method can be used 2-3 times a day.

-5.Water: Pick any health benefits article and you will probably will find water as a cure.
+5.Water: Pick any health benefits article and you will probably find water as a cure.
 Because water is the ultimate cure to probably every ailment out there; or at least enhances the treatment of every ailment.
 So here it is!
 It will not only hydrate your body thus stimulating your salivary glands, but it will also increase the lubrication in the lips, throats, gums, etc.

 6.Lemon: The citric acid in lemon and other citrus fruits stimulate the creation of saliva, protects the mouth from infection, prevents bad breath and maintains an overall healthy oral hygiene.
 Either suck on lemons 1-3 times a day or cut slices of them to rub them on your tongue.
-For a lesser concentration of lemon, start your day with a glass of luke warm water with lemon and honey.
+For a lesser concentration of lemon, start your day with a glass of lukewarm water with lemon and honey.
 Note that excess of lemon (acidic content) may erode the enamel of teeth.

 7.Pineapple/Papaya: Cut fresh pineapple or papaya a couple of times a day. try not to chew pineapple each time since its acidic nature may erode the teeth enamel.
 The bromelain helps in the degradation of debris in your mouth and also helps in the thinning of saliva.